Home » Indian Polity » Article 19 of Indian Constitution

 Freedom to Form Associations or Unions

-The right to form organisations and unions includes the freedom to found companies, societies, trade unions, partnership enterprises, clubs, etc. The right encompasses all aspects of an association’s formation, administration, and operation, going beyond simple creation.
-Article 97 of the 2011 Constitutional Amendment Act authorised the founding of cooperative societies.
+The right to form organizations and unions includes the freedom to found companies, societies, trade unions, partnership enterprises, clubs, etc. The right encompasses all aspects of an association’s formation, administration, and operation, going beyond simple creation.
+Article 97 of the 2011 Constitutional Amendment Act authorized the founding of cooperative societies.

 T.K.
 Rangarajan vs. State of Tamil Nadu 2003: In this case, the Supreme Court held that government officials don’t have the statutory or fundamental rights to strike.